sqldef/sqldef/README.md

 ## Development

-You can use the following command to prepare MySQL, PostgreSQL and SQLServer to be used for running tests.
+You can use the following command to prepare MySQL, PostgreSQL and SQL Server to be used for running tests.

 ```
 $ sudo apt install mysql-client postgresql-client